JoepVanlier/Hackey-Trackey/README.md

 ## How does it work?
-Hackey trackey maps already existing MIDI data to a tracked format and allows editing of such data in a tracker based manner.
+Hackey trackey maps already existing MIDI data to a tracked format and allows editing of such data in a tracker-based manner.
 If the MIDI data was entered via another method than Hackey Trackey, the default behaviour is to map the notes to non-overlapping channels.
-Once this is done, the channels for the MIDI data are remapped such that the column in which a note appears can be stable from that point on.
+Once this is done, the channels for the MIDI data are remapped such that the column in which a note appears is stable from that point on.
 Note that if your instruments use the MIDI channel information for specific purposes then this plugin is not useful to you.
 Note that depending on what you are doing, the plugin may also add text events to